Surviving Infidelity: The Four Rules of Marriage

 There are some of you who are further along in the recovery process than others.
-Surviving infidelity now has become more a process of strengthening yourself and your marriage instead of dealing with the immediate aftershocks of D-day.
+Surviving infidelity perhaps has now become more a process of strengthening yourself and your marriage instead of dealing with the immediate aftershocks of D-day and the emotional fallout from the betrayal.

 Rule #1: The Rule of Protection